afr114/UnSubS/README.md

 1. As a user, I want to be able to provide my email address and password and have a list of spam emails listed.

-2. As a user, I want to see a list of spam emails grouped my email senders.
+2. As a user, I want to see a list of spam emails grouped by the senders' email.

-3. As a user, I want to see a button, saying unsubsribe, next to each email or a global unsubsribe to all button at top.
+3. As a user, I want to see a button, saying unsubscribe, next to each email or a global "unsubsribe to all" button at top.